 Modern mental health systems haven’t always made space for Black ways of knowing and healing.
 But that is changing.

 Culturally competent therapists are integrating narrative therapy, spiritual practices, art, movement, and ancestral exploration into care.
-And more Black clinicians are creating safe, affirming spaces where the full self—history, culture, and spirit—is welcomed.
+And more Black clinicians are creating safe, affirming spaces where the full self, history, culture, and spirit are welcomed.

-We believe healing must be holistic, because we are not just minds or symptoms—we are whole people with layered stories.
+We believe healing must be holistic, because we are not just minds or symptoms, we are whole people with layered stories.
+Therapy might take a while to unpack but it is worth it.

 Remembering Is Resistance.
 Reconnection Is Restoration.